-4) Through its emphasis upon the Christian value of personality, and on love, the Christian ethos creates something which no social order can dispense with entirely -charity.88

-The Prinzip which is the essence of Protestant ethics is "the Christian consciousness of blissful trust in God and loving service of the brother, which animates the system of natural callings by putting such loving service of neighbor into practice primarily in the form of fidelity to one's vocation and thus maintaining and promoting the whole."
+4) Through its emphasis upon the Christian value of personality, and on love, the Christian ethos creates something which no social order can dispense with entirely ---charity.88 callings by putting such loving service of neighbor into practice primarily in the form of fidelity to one's vocation and thus maintaining and promoting the whole."
 89 Thus Protestantism's principle is actually a delegalized moral law, a ". . . completely free and autonomous explication of the Christian notion of goals by means of personal conscience and its free application to life."90